Eleven previous births have used a transplanted uterus but from a living donor, usually a relative or friend.

 The girl became pregnant through in vitro fertilization seven months after the transplant.
 The donor was a 45-year-old woman who had three kids and died of a stroke.

-“The Brazilian team has shown that using dead donors is a feasible option,” said the clinic’s Dr. Tommaso Falcone, who was involved in the Ohio case.
+“The Brazilian team has shown that using dead donors is a feasible option,” said the clinic’s Dr. Tommaso Falcone, who was part of the Ohio case.
 “It could give us a bigger source of organs than we believed were possible.”

-Two more transplants are intended as part of the Brazilian study.
+Two more transplants are supposed as part of the Brazilian study.

-The receiver, who was not recognized, gave birth by cesarean section.
+The receiver gave birth by cesarean section.
 Doctors also removed the uterus, partially so the girl would no more have to take anti-rejection drugs.
 Almost a year after, mother and baby are both healthy.